Indian Chole (100 G) and English Ragi Roti (1 Piece)

 Mindful Eating

-Eat slowly and chew thoroughly to give your body time to process the carbohydrates and prevent a rapid increase in blood sugar.
+Eat slowly and chew thoroughly to give your body time to signal fullness, potentially reducing overall intake.

 Discover